Using Life Insurance to Help with College Funding

 North American is here to support your sales efforts.
 Contact us today at 800-800-3656, ext.
 10411, or email firstname.lastname@example.org to learn how to put this powerful strategy to work for you.

-1. The net cost of a variable interest loan could be negative if the credits earned are greater than the interest charged.
+1. The net cost of a variable interest loan rate could be negative if the credits earned are greater than the interest charged.
 The net cost of the loan could also be larger than under standard policy loans if the amount credited is less than the interest charged.
 In the extreme example, the amount credited could be zero and the net cost of the loan would equal the interest rate charged on variable interest loans (which has a maximum, typically of 10%).
-In brief, Variable Interest Loans have more uncertainty in both the interest rate charged and the interest rate credited.
+In brief, Variable Interest Rate Loans have more uncertainty in both the interest rate charged and the interest rate credited.

 2. Zero Cost Loans are loans charged and credited at the same percentage for a net zero cost.
 The policy year and amount available vary by product.
 Please refer to the specific product marketing guide or contact the marketing department for details.